compayser/cogmapoptimizer/examples/Example1/Example1_en.md

 ![Fig. 8](pics/xPic7.png)

 _Fig.
-8 ó Result of modeling the life cycle of the system modified according to the AI recommendation_
+8 ‚Äî Result of modeling the life cycle of the system modified according to the AI recommendation_

-As a result of the modeling, the results obtained were, in general, somewhat better than the results obtained using the previous version of the AI algorithms: the solution also turns out to be effective ó the weight value for the target vertex (K17) stabilizes around 1.98, which is even slightly higher than the initial value; resource deficit is also not observed at any of the modeling steps.
+As a result of the modeling, the results obtained were, in general, somewhat better than the results obtained using the previous version of the AI algorithms: the solution also turns out to be effective ‚Äî the weight value for the target vertex (K17) stabilizes around 1.98, which is even slightly higher than the initial value; resource deficit is also not observed at any of the modeling steps.

 ![Fig. 9](pics/xPic8.png)

 _Fig.
-9 ó Result of modeling the life cycle of the modified AI system based on the recommendation of the new version_
+9 ‚Äî Result of modeling the life cycle of the modified AI system based on the recommendation of the new version_

 ## 6 Comparison of solutions